trillium-rs/trillium/docs/guide/handlers/http_client.md

 [rustdocs](https://docs.trillium.rs/trillium_client)

 `trillium-client` is a full HTTP client that mirrors the server-side `Conn` design.
-It supports HTTP/1.1, HTTPS via rustls or native-tls, HTTP/3 via QUIC, connection pooling, and WebSocket upgrades.
+It supports HTTP/1.0, HTTP/1.1, HTTP/2, and HTTP/3, HTTPS via rustls or native-tls, connection pooling, and WebSocket upgrades (including over h2).

 The client is runtime-agnostic and uses the same connector pattern as the server adapters.